 - Add curd little by little till the milk becomes curdle.

-- Switch off the gas when paneer and water are separated.
+- Switch off the gas when the paneer and water are separated.
 Do not cook paneer otherwise it becomes chewy.